Lindllay/Animal-Shelter-Frontend/README.md

 <p>Live: https://animal-shelter-f9h0.onrender.com/</p>

-<h4>This project was created to consolidate skills in the MERN stack.
-It is an implementation of an animal shelter website with access to an administration panel to manage the content.
+<h4>This project was created to consolidate coding skills using the MERN stack.
+It is an implementation of an animal shelter website with access to the administration panel to manage the content.</h4>
-The graphic design was designed independently.
-Layout is optimalized for the app depending on device's screen size</h4>

 <h4>Features from the user side:</h4>
 <ul>